mailbots/mailbots/docs.md

 ### getReplyTo

-Get replyto replyto email from a webhook, taking into account a user or routine changing it before this method is called.
+Get replyto email, taking into this value being edited after the original email was sent.

 #### Examples